 The one area where this card may be a better choice is if you typically carry a balance.
 If you’re deciding between this card and the Platinum Card from American Express, for example, the Black Card is the clear winner as the Platinum Card is a charge card, meaning you’ll have to pay the balance in full every month.
-And the variable APR on the Chase Sapphire Reserve is 16.99% to 23.99% versus the Black Card’s APR of 15.99%.
+And the variable APR range on the Chase Sapphire Reserve is higher than the Black Card’s variable APR of 16.49%.

 Who should get this card

 This card could be a good fit for someone who wants a card with high-end travel perks and rewards but at the lowest APR in the category.

 - You’ll pay a variable APR of 16.49%.

 - Enjoy an introductory 0% APR offer for the first 15 billing cycles on balance transfers that post to your account within 45 days of account opening.
 After that it’s a variable 16.49%

 - This card has an annual fee of $495.

 - There’s a balance transfer fee of 3%.